Coool/EP2C602-4LD16-E5-2667v2-Hackintosh-BrushXue/README.md

 This guide works on macOS Catalina (10.15.4).
 C602 is even more complicated than X79 so I don't recommend beginners try this build.

-I referenced the [guide](https://www.tonymacx86.com/threads/guide-asrock-rack-ep2c602.289060/) from teamawesome.
+I referenced this [guide](https://www.tonymacx86.com/threads/guide-asrock-rack-ep2c602.289060/) from teamawesome.
 This repo is the supplementary of my own setup.

 ![image](Screenshot_en-us.png)